Lovisa Holdings Limited (ASX:LOV)

 About Lovisa Holdings

 Lovisa Holdings Limited engages in the retail sale of fashion jewelry and accessories.
-It designs, develops, sources, and merchandises fashion jewelry and accessories under the Lovisa brand name.
-The company also retails its products online.
-It operated its retail and franchise stores in Australia, New Zealand, Singapore, Malaysia, Hong Kong, Taiwan, Vietnam, China, South Africa, Botswana, Namibia, the United Arab Emirates, the United States, Canada, Mexico, the United Kingdom, Spain, France, Luxembourg, Belgium, Germany, the Netherlands, Austr...
+The company designs, develops, sources, and merchandises fashion jewelry, body and piercings, accessories, and gifts products under the Lovisa brand name.
+It also retails its products online.
+It operated its retail and franchise stores in Australia, New Zealand, Singapore, Malaysia, Hong Kong, Taiwan, Vietnam, China, South Africa, Botswana, Namibia, the United Arab Emirates, the United States, Canada, Mexico, the United Kingdom, Spain, France, Luxembourg, Bel...
 [Read more]

 Founded 2010